RemoteDebug/remotedebug-mdns-spec/README.md

-# RemoteDebug mDNS Device Discovery Specifiction
+# RemoteDebug mDNS Device Discovery Specification

 This is the specification for annnoncing RemoteDebug compatible devices over mDNS/Bonjour.